 Benefits & Retirement — It’s Up to You

-A full-time salaried nurse likely has benefits and retirement options while a per diem nurse likely does not.
+A full-time salaried nurse likely has benefits and retirement options.
+Most of the time, a per diem nurse does not.
 You will likely need to source your own insurance, which can become quite costly.
-You will need to create a financial plan that allows a comfortable retirement.
+You’ll also need to create a financial plan that allows for you to develop a comfortable retirement.

 You Might Be an Outsider